Clinical Litigation Timeline Framework

 Labs, Diagnostics & Results Timeline

 Track order → result → review → action.
-Abnormal results without action are high-value breach signals.
+Abnormal results without action are among the strongest breach indicators.

 Timestamp Test / Result Ordered By Reviewed By Action / Delay Flag